 - Can I File My Taxes Now?

-When Can You file Your 2021 Tax Return?
+When Can You File Your 2023 Tax Return?

-While you can prepare your income tax return any time after the end of the 2020 calendar year – providing you have all necessary documents and information – you may not be able to file the return immediately.
+You can prepare your income tax return any time after the end of the 2022 calendar year, you’re really just waiting for all the necessary documents and information, but you can’t file the return immediately.

 If you are ready to start preparing your return here’s where you can file for free.